Medicare Part D

-Medicare has certain windows of time you can join in a Part D drug plan.
+Medicare has specific windows of time you can join in a Part D drug plan.

 The Initial Enrollment Period is the 7-month window to enroll when you first qualify for Medicare Eligibility.
-This time frame consists of the 3 months before and after turning 65, and the month of your 65th birthday.
+You have three months before and after turning 65, and the month of your 65th birthday.

 The Annual Election Period runs every year from October 15 through December 7.
-This is the time you can enroll or dis-enroll from any Part D drug plan without penalties.
+You can enroll or dis-enroll from any Part D drug plan without penalties.

-Changes may include benefits, formulary, (drugs covered by your plan) pharmacy or provider network, premiums as well as co-insurance/co-payments.
+Changes may include benefits, formulary, pharmacy or doctor network, premiums as well as other costs.

 Part D Annual Notice of Change

-Beneficiaries may need to change drug plans during the AEP due to changes in medication needs, and switch to a plan that is more suitable for them.
+Beneficiaries may need to change drug plans during the AEP due to changes in medication needs, and switch to a program that is more suitable for them.

 What other Enrollment Periods are for Medicare prescription drug plans

-After enrolled in Medicare Part D, changes can’t be made for the rest of the calendar year.
+After enrolling in Part D, changes can’t happen for the rest of the calendar year.

-Beneficiaries need to wait until next AEP to change plans or dis-enroll.
-However, Medicare is aware that life happens; certain circumstances may cause a need to change plans before the next AEP.
+Beneficiaries can change plans or dis-enroll during the Open Enrollment Period.
+Also, Medicare is aware that life happens; certain circumstances may cause a need to change plans before the next AEP.

-During certain instances, Medicare grants a beneficiary with a Special Enrollment Period (SEP).
-For example, if you were to move to another state or your group medical coverage ends mid-year, the SEP would apply to you.
+During some instances, Medicare grants a beneficiary with a Special Enrollment Period (SEP).
+For example, if you were to move to another state or your group medical coverage ends mid-year, the SEP would apply.

 The Benefits of Selecting a Medicare Prescription Drug Plan

-Most states offer many prescription drug plans.
 Trying to find the best plan for you can be overwhelming.
-Don’t worry, we’re here to help free of charge.
+Don’t worry.
+We’re here to help free of charge.

-Our licensed brokers are highly qualified to help you through this process.
-We know it can be challenging and confusing deciding the best plan for your medical needs.
+Our licensed brokers work hard to help you through this process.
+We know it can be challenging trying to decide the best plan.

-Enrolling in a Part D Drug Plan saves you money for medications that can be very expensive.
-We can help you by enrolling online here or you can give us a call at the number above.
+Enrolling in a Part D Drug Plan saves you money for drugs that can be costly.
+We can help you by joining online here, or you can give us a call at the number above.